Understanding Insomnia: How to Get the Sleep You Need

 Most sleep experts believe you should get 7 or more hours of sleep a night.
 This figure varies considerably across the age ranges and from person to person.

 Still, if you are regularly getting less than 6 hours of sleep per night, chances are you are building up a “sleep debt.”
 This is the cumulative effect of not getting the quantity or quality of sleep that one needs.
 Eventually, it will affect both your body and mind.

-Insomnia can lead to daytime drowsiness, fatigue, slowed reaction times, anxiety, irritability, and depression.
+Insomnia can cause daytime drowsiness, fatigue, slowed reaction times, anxiety, irritability, and depression.
 It can affect your performance at work or in school.
 Insomnia can also increase your risk of accidents and falls.
-According to estimates, drowsy drivers account for more than 100,000 auto accidents each year (Source: NHLBI).
+According to estimates, drowsy drivers account for more than 90,000 automobile accidents each year.

-Insomnia may be a temporary problem that resolves on its own or it may be chronic.
-Seek prompt medical care if you develop chronic insomnia, especially if it is interfering with your daily life or causing other problems.
-Also seek prompt medical care if you are being treated for insomnia but the symptoms persist, recur or worsen.
+Insomnia may be a short-lived problem that resolves on its own or it may become chronic.
+Seek medical care if you develop chronic insomnia.
+Contact your doctor if insomnia symptoms persist, recur, or worsen despite treatment.

-If you have insomnia you may not feel refreshed when you wake up or you may feel drowsy while you are awake.
-Drowsiness may contribute to accidents, lack of focus, inattention, and poor performance.
-Anxiety or depression may occur, or worsen if already present.
+People with insomnia may not feel refreshed upon waking or may feel drowsy while awake.
+Drowsiness can contribute to accidents, lack of focus, inattention, and impaired work or school performance.
+Anxiety or depression may occur or worsen if already present.